Cognitive Assessment Technology

 title={The internet-based cognitive assessment tool: System design and feasibility study},

-author={Hafiz, Pegah and Miskowiak, Kamilla Woznica and Kessing, Lars Vedel and Jespersen, Andreas Elleby and Obenhausen, Kia and Gulyas, Lorant and {\.Z}ukowska, Katarzyna and Bardram, Jakob Eyvind and others},
+author={Hafiz, Pegah and Miskowiak, Kamilla Woznica and Kessing, Lars Vedel and Jespersen, Andreas Elleby and Obenhausen, Kia and Gulyas, Lorant and {\.Z}ukowska, Katarzyna and Bardram, Jakob Eyvind},

 journal={JMIR formative research},